farhansikder09/game-project/README.md

 ### Game Dynamics and Interaction
 #### Event Handling and Game State Management
 The core of the game's interactivity lies in its event handling system.
-This system listens for user inputs, such as keyboard presses or mouse clicks, and responds accordingly to trigger character movements or actions.
+This system listens for user inputs, such as keyboard presses, and responds accordingly to trigger character movements or actions.
 Managing the game state involves checking conditions such as whether a fighter's health has reached zero, which would trigger a death animation and potentially end the game round.

 #### Integration of Animations and Character Interaction
 Animations play a crucial role in bringing the fighters to life.
 Each character in the game has multiple animations representing different states such as idle, jumping, attacking, being hit, and dying.
 These animations are smoothly transitioned from one to another based on user input and game conditions, enhancing the visual experience and the realism of the combat.